-Christian Starling is Academic Dean and English teacher at SEGL in DC.
+Christian Starling is Director of SEGL in London, where he also teaches Ethics and Leadership.
+Before moving to London, he served as Academic Dean and English teacher at SEGL in DC.
 He is on his second SEGL tour of duty; prior to his return in 2017 he spent three years as an administrator and Humanities teacher at Community Charter School of Cambridge in Massachusetts.
 Christian is a graduate of Harvard University, where he earned a degree in Social Anthropology and a secondary certification in Visual and Environmental Studies.
 At Harvard, he spent most of his time focused on social justice work, in both volunteer and full-time employment positions year-round.
 He divided up his time as a director, elected officer, and student trustee at the Phillips Brooks House Association (PBHA), the nation’s largest student-run social justice and non-profit organization.
 Additionally, he worked as a recruitment intern for the Boston-based non-profit Artists for Humanity.
 In his recent tenure as a Citizen Schools National Teaching Fellow, he was leader of his campus’s Eighth Grade Academy and college and career prep curriculum lead in Charlotte, North Carolina.